 Over the years, we’ve noticed a shift within the fashion industry towards sustainable and ethical practices.
 From selecting high-quality, sustainable fabrics to transparency in the supply chain, brands are making changes.
 In this light, there has been a rise in the use of deadstock fabric.

-Deadstock fabric refers to surplus, leftover fabrics, and offcuts from fashion houses.
+Deadstock fabric refers to surplus, leftover fabric and offcuts from a fabric mill or fashion houses.
 Usually, these textiles end up in landfills or burnt.
-Instead, small ethical companies and designers buy them from bigger corporations to create new fashion pieces.
+Instead, small ethical companies and designers buy them as a sustainable alternative to create new fashion pieces.

 In 2018, the designer brand Burberry came under a lot of heat for burning unused products.
 The business revealed that in July 2018, it had burned 28.6 million pounds, about $37 million worth of products.
 It turns out this practice had become widespread in the industry.

 Ultimately, deadstock shows up in different forms.
 Sometimes in the form of excess fabric from clothing factories.
-Other times they are textiles that have damages or don’t meet the quality standards of the designers.
+Other times they are textiles that have been damaged or don’t meet the quality standards of the designers.

 When a small sustainable, and ethical brand purchases deadstock or reclaimed fabric, it creates something new.
-Some of these can even be hand-made.
+Some of these can even be hand-made or blended with vintage clothing to create upcycled fashion.
 From mixing materials to form a new pattern to generating new designs, unique pieces spring up.

 The rolls of excess fabric then form what we know as deadstock.
 When we examine the numbers, we can see how much of a negative impact these practices have.
 In the USA alone, over 11 million tons of textiles are sent to landfills yearly.
 Additionally, the fashion industry generates 20% of the world’s wastewater.

 Through the business of buying these excess materials, small companies help to revive or reclaim them.
-These conscious brands provide fashion-conscious customers with guilt-free clothing from excess waste.
+These conscious brands provide fashion-conscious customers with guilt-free clothing with the benefits of reducing excess waste.

 Many times, these big brands sell deadstock fabric to jobbers.
 These people are fabric suppliers who on-sell these excess products to small fashion businesses.
 When small designers access these textiles, they can experiment with different color types and materials to create new items.
 They do this while engaging in best practices that help contribute to a cleaner and safer world, to an extent.

 Moreover, acquiring deadstock fabric can prove a real benefit for smaller brands as they may not need to reproduce certain materials.
-Which, in turn, can also provide customers access to limited collections.
+This, in turn, can also provide customers access to limited collections.

 The pioneering upcycling fashion brand, From Somewhere, introduced the idea of ‘Reclaim To Wear.’
 Orsola de Castro and Filippo Ricci kick-started his movement in 1997.